FennicOculus/Image-to-translation/README.md

 # TODO
 - [X] Make a basic auto encoder.
-- [ ] Training two AE on a different dataset.
+- [ ] Training two AE on different datasets.
     - [ ] CelebA Dataset.
     - [ ] Anime Face Dataset
 - [ ] Swaping/merging the two models and see the result.